Mur Murs: Production and release

 Mur Murs was produced by Varda alongside Documenteur: An Emotion Picture, a drama film about a French woman living in Los Angeles, set against the same murals that are the subject of Mur Murs and starring several of the people who worked on Mur Murs.

 The film was screened at the 1981 Cannes Film Festival.

 Reception and legacy

 A contemporary review in The New York Times written for a screening of the film at a film festival described the film as "lively and energetic".

-In a review published by Film School Rejects about a Criterion Collection box set of Agnès Varda's films shot in California, Farah Cheded describes Mur Murs's as having "perfect composition" in its depiction of "dazzlingly painted" walls.
+In a review published by Film School Rejects about a Criterion Collection box set of Agnès Varda's films shot in California, Farah Cheded describes Mur Murs as having "perfect composition" in its depiction of "dazzlingly painted" walls.